Please beware of recruitment scams that are currently targeting jobseekers. Click here for further advice.

-In this blog, we interview Daryll Tan, Co-Founder & Director at OpenMinds™ Resources, who shares his knowledge and experience on how the digital world has evolved and how we can prepare for 2017.
+In this blog, we interviewed Daryll Tan, Co-Founder & Director at OpenMinds™ Resources, who shared his knowledge and experience on how the digital world has evolved and how we can prepare for 2017.

 After starting his own talent management and video marketing company at 21, Daryll Tan merged his company and co- founded OpenMinds Resources in 2012.
 Growing the business with his partners, OpenMinds has evolved from a small start-up with next no funding to a business valued at 5 million Ringgits within 4 years.

 With services ranging from conducting social media audits, consultancy, in-depth social media marketing and management programmes, to web and mobile application development, OpenMinds Resources has helped notable brands, business owners, corporate giants, start-ups, universities and non-profits with their social media strategy.